-Low cycle fatigue testing involves the repeated pressurization of an object to a set maximum pressure, usually a couple thousand pressurizing cycles.
-The purpose of a fatigue test is to explore the reaction of the object (integrity of the material, seals, walls, shape, joints or welds, etc) when exposed to cyclical loading.
+Low cycle fatigue testing involves the repeated pressurization of an object to set maximum pressure, usually a couple thousand pressurizing cycles.
+The purpose of a fatigue test is to explore the reaction of the object (the integrity of the material, seals, walls, shape, joints or welds, etc) when exposed to cyclical loading.
 Fatigue testing is necessary for investigating the integrity of the subject and its safety over the life of the product.

 Harwood’s Low Cycle Fatigue Testing Capabilities